coreruleset/crs-linter/README.md

 To run this tool, you need Python 3.7 or later.

-The best way to install the required packages just run
+:warning: To be released as pypi package!

+To install, run:
 ```
-pip3 install
+pip3 install crs-linter
 ```

 ## How does it work